Veering branched surfaces, surgeries, and geodesic flows: Background

 \begin{proof} All of these are straightforward, but we will write down some references for the interested reader.
 For (i), see \cite[Section 6]{SS19}.
 For (ii), see \cite[Proposition 2.9]{AT22}.
 For (iii), orient the components within each tetrahedron to go from the top faces to the bottom faces.
 For (iv), see \cite[Section 6]{SS19} again. \end{proof}

-From now on, we will implicitly orient the components of the branch locus of $B$ as in (iii) above.
+From now on, we will implicitly orient the components of $\brloc(B)$ as in (iii) above.

-\begin{defn} Each component of $M \backslash \backslash B$ contains an end of $M$, by \Cref{prop:branchsurf} (ii).
-We call the collection of curves which forms the cusp circles of each component of $M \backslash \backslash B$ the \textit{ladderpole curve} on the corresponding end of $M$. \end{defn}
+\begin{defn} Each component of $M \cut B$ contains an end of $M$, by \Cref{prop:branchsurf} (ii).
+We call the cusp circles on a component of $M \cut B$ the ladderpole curves on the corresponding end of $M$.
+We call the collection of all ladderpole curves on an end of $M$ the \textit{ladderpole class} on that end. \end{defn}

-\begin{defn} Let $\Delta$ be a veering triangulation of a 3-manifold $M$.
-Define the \textit{flow graph} $\Phi$ to be a directed graph with the set of vertices equals to the set of edges of $\Delta$, and adding 3 edges for each tetrahedron, going from the top edge and the two side edges of opposite color to the top edge into the bottom edge.
+\begin{defn}[Landry-Minsky-Taylor {\cite{LMT20}}] Let $\Delta$ be a veering triangulation of a 3-manifold $M$.
+Define the \textit{flow graph} $\Phi$ to be a directed graph with the set of vertices equal to the set of edges of $\Delta$, and adding 3 edges for each tetrahedron, going from the top edge and the two side edges of opposite color to the top edge into the bottom edge.

 $\Phi$ can be naturally embedded in the unstable branched surface $B$, hence in $M$, by placing each vertex at the top corner of the sector of $B$ its corresponding edge of $\Delta$ meets, and placing the edges that exit that vertex within that sector of $B$.
 See \Cref{fig:branchsurf} right.
 Note that the tangent planes to $B$ determine a framing of the edges of $\Phi$ in $M$.